THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 The answer is NEITHER!

-Freaking out?
-Don’t.
-I’m going to explain everything you need to know about the healthiest oils.
-By the end of this post, you’ll be an oil expert!
+In this post, I’m going to break down everything you need to know about the healthiest oils.
+By the end, you’ll be an oil expert!

 First of all, when it comes to canola oil vs vegetable oil, why are both unhealthy?